2. Maxwell eigenmode extraction of a meandered resonator designed using Qiskit Metal

 )

-# Mesh the device
+# Mesh the device.

 qtcad_renderer.gmsh.add_mesh(dim=3, intelli_mesh=not adaptive)

-# Export the mesh.
+# Export the geometry and mesh files.

 # Export parameters.